Area Chair Guidelines

 Please make sure reviewers complete their reviews on time.

 Reviewers are instructed to look out for the following in their submissions.
-If you note any of the below, please escalate them with your SAC or the program chairs.
+If you note any of the below, please escalate them with your SAC or the TPC by posting a comment on the OpenReview forum for the submission with the readers set to your Senior Area Chair and the TPC (see Setting comment visibility).

-• Breaches of anonymity: If you find that the identity of the authors is revealed, names, affiliations, can be found in the text, in included or linked supplementary material
+If you find that the identity of the authors is revealed (e.g., names or affiliations can be found in the text, or in included or linked supplementary material), please flag this to your AC or SAC.

 Discussion